Helper T Cells And Dendritic Cells Activate Blank Cells

 Another critical aspect of this interaction is the role of cytokines.
 These signaling molecules released by dendritic cells and helper T cells help regulate the immune response.
 Cytokines can either enhance or suppress the activity of other immune cells, ensuring a balanced and effective defense.

-To give you an idea, certain cytokines promote the proliferation of helper T cells, while others may inhibit excessive immune activation to prevent damage to healthy tissues.
+Take this case: certain cytokines promote the proliferation of helper T cells, while others may inhibit excessive immune activation to prevent damage to healthy tissues.
 This delicate balance is essential for maintaining immune homeostasis.

 Practical Implications for Health and Disease